newscoop/newscoop-docs/api/tutorial.rst

-Getting Started with the Newscoop RESTful Tutorial
+Getting Started with the Newscoop RESTful API
 ===================================================

 This tutorial shows you how to authenticate a client web application with Newscoop, and how to extract a list of articles for a particular topic.
 It assumes you have a working Newscoop installation, you know the URI of your client web application and you have a valid Newcoop user account.